SEARCH ENGINE OPTIMISATION

-Back in the good old days to the web, you could trick the search engines into giving your website higher preference for writing your web code, a certain way and adding extra bits of information on your site.
-Those days long were gone and today it is the content itself and how that content is shared that makes a big difference.
+Back in the good old days you could trick the search engines into giving your website higher preference, by writing your web code a certain way and adding extra bits of information on your site.

-When it is shared, all social media the title will be picked up and displayed in the title field in the preview; below that the expressive field demonstrates the first pair of sentences of your article.
-What happens in search engines depends on what brand of look for the user made.
-Title of the polls will be the title in the search
+Below that, the expressive field demonstrates the first pair of sentences of your article.
+What happens in search engines depends on what brand of look the user has made.

 Title of the polls will be the title in the search results, but the explanation is either being the first fastens of sentence or it will be a sentence that matches the search results exactly.

 This last part is important to know; if you want people to find your content on specific searches, make sure those searches are in fact spelt out in your posts, that way Google and Bing can match them exactly.

 For search, the title and the page content is of medium value; but for share, they are both of little value because these fields are shortened and plus titles and intros are rarely written with sharing in mind.

 That’s where the meta-title and description fields come in.

 The meta title and explanation will only be visible in search engine results and when the content is shared on social media that means you can modify these fields to make the content more find-able and shareable.

 When filling these fields out, keep in mind that their short so put the most important information first.